-Trust is the base of any kind of relationship.
+Trust is the basis of any kind of relationship.
 Being able to engage with someone that you trust is essential in the workplace.
-The radical transparency significantly increases an organization’s trust, especially among co-workers.
+Radical transparency significantly increases an organization’s trust, especially among co-workers.
 The increased trust also leads to loyalty.
 Not only towards their co-workers but also, when it comes to the organization.

 Increased communication and feedback

 This also allows the company to have specific well known goals.
-This is perhaps one of the greatest advantages of radical transparency.
-Being able to identify clear goals, and have colleagues work together to achieve them is a key step in creating a successful organization.
+In fact, this is perhaps one of the greatest advantages of radical transparency.
+Thus, being able to identify clear goals, and have colleagues work together to achieve them is a key step in creating a successful organization.

 The increased transparency also allows organizations to identify and fix their problems faster and more efficiently.
-A radically transparent organization is able to identify problems, and create a clear path to correct them.
-This allows for increased efficiency, and organizations that implement radical transparency are able to make less mistakes, and correct them if they do.
+A radically transparent organization is able to identify problems and create a clear path to correct them.
+This allows for increased efficiency, and organizations that implement radical transparency are able to make fewer mistakes and correct them if they do.